guma44/cookiecutter-django-cms-docker/{{cookiecutter.project_slug}}/README.md

 and the port 8000 is exposed to other services.
 The Nginx server is used as a proxy for Django and to serve static and media files.

+### IMPORTANT

+Do not forget to set properly environment.
+Especially ALLOWED_HOSTS.

 ## Backups